Earl W. Bascom: Employment

 In 1917, Bascom saw his first Hollywood movie The Silent Man starring William S. Hart.
 Earl and his older brother Melvin were extras in a silent movie in 1920 being filmed in Lethbridge, Alberta.
 In 1924, a team of palomino horses from the Bascom Ranch was used by Hoot Gibson in a Roman race in the movie The Calgary Stampede.
 Earl later worked in the movie industry with his brother Weldon Bascom in the 1954 Hollywood western, The Lawless Rider, starring Weldon's wife Texas Rose Bascom.
 Earl was one of the outlaws in the movie.
 Weldon was the sheriff and one of the stuntmen.

-Bascom worked as a miner in the Old Gray Mine, digging coal, near Maeser, Utah, in the winter of 1930.

 After graduating from college, Bascom and his wife moved to Southgate, California.
 Retiring from rodeo after one last season, he pursued his art career and ranched.
 Earl Bascom and his brother Weldon Bascom worked on a ranch in Perris, California, which was formerly owned by Louis B. Mayer of Hollywood's MGM Studios.
 Earl worked on the Rex Ellsworth Ranch in Chino, California.
 Earl was a distant cousin on the Bascom side to Mitch Tenney who was Ellsworth's horse trainer.
 Earl worked on Al Hamblin's Flying V Ranch in the Beaumont area.
 Earl had his own cattle ranch in Ontario in San Bernardino Valley using the Two Bar Quarter Circle brand, before moving to the high desert, living in Hesperia, Apple Valley and Victorville.
-His Diamond B Ranch on the Mojave River had buildings dating from the 1870s and was once the temporary residence of Albert Einstein in the mid 1930s.

 During World War II, Bascom was a member of the International Brotherhood of Boilermakers, Iron Ship Builders, Blacksmiths, Forgers and Helpers union and worked as a shipfitter in the Long Beach shipyards building ships for the war effort.